MinecraftForge/Documentation/docs/models/advanced/imodel.md

 `IModel`
 ========

 `IModel` is a type that represents a model in its raw state.
 This is how a model is represented right after it has been loaded.
 Usually this directly represents the source of the model (e.g. an object deserialized from JSON, or an OBJ container).
-It also defines some important methods.

 If an `IModel` also implements certain subinterfaces of `IModel`, it can also process some extra information.
 External entities using the model can do this processing through the static helpers in `ModelProcessingHelper`.